Characterizations of voting rules based on majority margins: Characterization for all profiles, modulo homogeneity

 \section{Characterization for all profiles, modulo homogeneity}

 In this section, we consider the domain of all profiles, as well as a domain intermediate between linear profiles and all profiles.
-Say that a strict weak order on $X$ is a \textit{linear order with bottom indifference} if whenever candidates $x$ and $y$ are ranked in a tie (i.e., neither $(x,y)\in\mathbf{P}(i)$ nor $(y,x)\in\mathbf{P}(i)$), then $x$ and $y$ are not ranked strictly above any candidate.
+Say that a strict weak order $P$ on $X$ is a \textit{linear order with bottom indifference} if whenever candidates $x$ and $y$ are ranked in a tie (i.e., neither $(x,y)\in P$ nor $(y,x)\in P$), then $x$ and $y$ are not ranked strictly above any candidates.
 Note that every linear order is considered a linear order with bottom indifference, even though it contains no indifference.
 Note also that the strict weak order where all candidates are tied together (represented by the empty set) is a linear order with bottom indifference as well. \begin{definition} Let $\mathsf{LOBI}$ be the domain of profiles in which each voter is assigned a linear order with bottom indifference. \end{definition} The importance of this domain is that in real political elections with ranked ballots, voters are not required to rank all the candidates.
 To turn such an election into one of our profiles, it is standard to consider all candidates unranked by a voter as being in a big tie below all candidates ranked by the voter.
 Thus, real political elections yield profiles in the $\mathsf{LOBI}$ domain.
+Moreover, some voting rules used in real political elections, such as IRV, are traditionally defined only for the $\mathsf{LOBI}$ domain (though generalizations have been considered, e.g., in \citealt{Delemazure2024}).
+Finally, as we will see (in Theorem \ref{StrictWeakChar}), the axioms sufficient to force the use of a margin-based voting rule when the domain is assumed to be the domain of all profiles might not be sufficient to force the use of a margin-based voting rule when the domain is assumed to be the $\mathsf{LOBI}$ domain of real political elections, so for normative purposes, we must analyze the $\mathsf{LOBI}$ case separately.

 There is another possible but less common interpretation of unranked candidates, namely that they are \textit{noncomparable} with all ranked candidates.
 In the Appendix, we give characterizations of margin-based voting rules on a larger domain of ``profiles'' (now using a different definition than in Section~\ref{Intro}) in which voters are allowed to have noncomparabilities and hence are not required to submit strict weak orders.